carteredge/markdown-crumbler/README.md

 ## Usage

-To use the Markdown Crumbler, all you really need to do is use a command line terminal to navigat to the topmost directory of the Markdown files you wish to convert to HTML and run:
+To use the Markdown Crumbler, all you really need to do is use a command line terminal to navigate to the topmost directory of the Markdown files you wish to convert to HTML and run:

 ```
 python crumbler.py